 The teacher reflection should be no more than 1,200 words.

 Your portfolio may be submitted via email or a fileshare program of your choice.
 For specifics, read the submission guide, which includes appropriate emails and contact information for troubleshooting.

 With a paper portfolio, please mail your portfolio to:

 2632 West 237th Street

 Be sure to include paper copies of all supplementary materials.
 They will not count against your page count.

-The first registration deadline, the early registration deadline, is November 30, 2020.
-Registration by this date enters you into a drawing for one of twenty $500 classroom grants.
+The first registration deadline, the early registration deadline, is December 31, 2022.
+Registration by this date enters you into a drawing for one of multiple $500 classroom grants.

 The second registration deadline, the final registration deadline, is January 31, 2023, but registrants who register after December 31, 2022 will not be eligible for one of the $500 grants.

 When are project submissions due?